 In order to assist Parents and Carers in this role, we have provided a range of resources and information that you may find useful in informing your understanding of how you can best protect your child.
 Could you please also show your child the 'CLICK CEOP' icon that appears at the bottom of every page.
 This is the national reporting centre for children to visit if they are ever worried or have concerns about any inappropriate communications they have received.

-www.nationalonlinesafety.com have released their new app.
+www.nationalonlinesafety.com have released an app.
 If you register from their site using either the link for IOS or Android devices, you will receive notifications when they release new advice and information, and also be able to search through their online library of safety guides.

 They also have guides regarding the most popular online games and how parents can keep their child stay safe while using them, what parents need to know about PlayStation 5 and Xbox series X/S, and many more.